HTML Website Exercise/Quiz:

 -

-Style (text style, bold or Italics, underline, emphasize, horizontal line)
+Style (text style, bold or italic, underline, emphasize, horizontal line)

 -